jmfsilvaj/HR-Analytics-Employee_Attrition/README.md

-# Enterprise Data Science Bootcamp Project
+# HR Analytics - Employee Attrition

 ## Introduction
 This project focuses on analyzing and predicting employee attrition using data science techniques.
 It is a comprehensive exploration of HR data, aiming to provide actionable insights for HR departments to control and reduce employee turnover.